Epistemix-Inc/FRED-tutorials/vaccine/README.md

     }
 ```

-Once an agent in `Deciding` is exposed to the meta-agent, they move to the `Decide` state.
+Once an agent in `Considering` is exposed to the meta-agent, they move to the `Decide` state.
 These agents change their susceptibility to the vaccine to zero, wait 24 hours, and then "take" the vaccine, moving to the `Taker` state.
 Here, agents wait until the vaccine becomes effective, defined in the `variables` block as `days_until_effective`, and then move to either `Immune` with the `vaccine_effectiveness` probability or `Failed` otherwise.
 Agents in the `Immune` state modify their `INFLUENZA` susceptibility to zero and can no longer be infected with that malady.